Acts 1 - John Karmelich

 b)

-critics of the Bible love to point out the (seemingly) contradiction between
+Many critics of the Bible love to point out the (seemingly) contradiction

-this verse and Matthew 27:5 where it says Judas hung himself.
+between this verse and Matthew 27:5, where it says Judas hung himself.

 i)

-Augustine is actually credited with the solution.
-Judas did hang himself, but because it was a Sabbath, Jews are not
+St. Augustine is actually credited with the solution.
+Judas did hang himself.
+But

 c)

-"everybody heard about this".
+notation that "everybody heard about this."
 Jesus was well known in Jerusalem.

 The Jews wanted a Messiah.